badbsallyy/NEXAH-CODEX/SYSTEM 1: 🔷 MATHEMATICA – Primes, Symbolics, Proof Structures/Hermetic_Pythagoras_Model/Geometria_Nova I-III/README.md

 > “To draw a line is to separate silence from sound.”

-Geometria Nova redefines Euclidean geometry as a **field of consciousness**:
+Geometria Nova redefines Euclidean geometry as a **field of consciousness** —
 each proof becomes a meditative and resonant act.

 | Element | Symbolic Meaning |